-Having broken or ineffective encryption on your site can cause some big issues, not just from a ranking perspective but it can also hurt PCI compliance – if you are an online trading website.
-SSL vulnerabilities can open up issues around hacking too; that can create blind spots whereby data transferring is not encrypted and can be intercepted and nobody wants that.
-There are robust procedures in place to identify common denominators when it comes to fraud and you don’t want to be at the receiving end of a PCI forensic investigation.
+Having broken or ineffective encryption on your site can cause some big issues, not just from a ranking perspective but can also hurt PCI compliance – if you are an online trading website.
+SSL vulnerabilities can open up issues around hacking too; that can create blind spots whereby data transferring is not encrypted and can be intercepted.
+Nobody wants that.
+Because of this, there are robust procedures in place to identify common denominators when it comes to fraud.
+You don’t want to be at the receiving end of a PCI forensic investigation.

 A good starting point is to carry out a site-wide crawl, tools such as SiteBulb and SEMRush provide specific SSL auditing facilities.
 I see a few trip points here being subdomains set up many years ago, old web pages still internally linking to http:// and non-SSL content not redirecting to https:// – which can cause some issues.
 You can also rely on Googlebot to see if there are any issues too, this can be seen via Search Console > Settings > Crawl stats.

 Additional comments around SSL and it's impact on SEO.

 - Typically, I don’t see any variation between shared SSL and private ones unless the site is getting a lot of traffic then perhaps investing in a private one may help with the professional identity of the company.

 - Cloudflare and other CDNs are often an easy way to get free SSL as part of their package, it can also help with installing it as a lot of it is done automatically.